Warilinc/Snake-Game/README.md

 # Snake-Game
-it is snake game?
+**It is snake game?

-yes it is
+*- Yeah, it is.

-why it here?
+**Why it here?

-I dont know, but you can freely use my code if you want.
+*-I don't know, but you can freely use my code if you want.

 Copyright Warilinc.